Domino987/editable-material-table/README.md

 ## Getting Started

 - import and render `EditableTable`
-- Add the data nd column props
+- Add the data and column props
 - optional add YUP validation
 - Wait for the onSubmit save call

 ## Author